Who are Dickson & Barnard?

 He will be making a move that took Luke Varney three years to completely master after his £75,000 move from Quorn in 2003.
 You also feel that with Crewe's reputation for bringing these non-league stars on, are Charlton getting more out of it than we will?

-.
+On to Lee Barnard.
 Lee Barnard is the Spurs youngster that has taken two months to bring in on a six month loan.
 After many rejections and false starts in the deal, Steve Holland will be relieved to have finally got his man.

 Barnard is a Spurs academy graduate having joined the ranks as a youngsters.
 Very highly rated, but at 23 doesn't look like making the grade at White Hart Lane.